 For First, Second and Third Quarters of 2021

-In 2021, the demand struggled to maintain a high plateau, but gradually descended into a medium trend of fluctuation and decline.
+In 2021, the demand struggled to maintain a high plateau, but gradually descended into a medium trends of fluctuation and decline.
 Due to the risk of loss induced by new increased production capacity, the prices have remained flat for the previous two years.
 The prices on the Chinese market increased gradually.

 In 2021, 29 production lines with a combined capacity of 48.79 million MT were put in operation, primarily in China.